MoumitaBasu/faq-chatbot/README.md

 This project implements an FAQ chatbot that leverages OpenAI's GPT-3.5 API to provide conversational answers to both frequently asked questions (FAQs) and general user queries.
 The chatbot also stores conversation history in an SQLite database to improve contextual responses.

 ## Features:
-- FAQ-based responses: Answer questions from a predefined set of FAQs.

-- General conversation: Handles general conversational inputs like greetings and introductions.

-- Database support: Stores conversation history in an SQLite database.
+- NLP-enhanced FAQ matching: User queries are preprocessed and semantically matched against a predefined FAQ dataset using sentence embeddings (e.g., sentence-transformers) for fast and accurate responses without always calling GPT.

+- Intent classification: Basic NLP models classify user intent (e.g., greeting, info request, help) to determine how to respond — whether to use a canned response, FAQ, or pass to GPT.

-- OpenAI integration: Uses OpenAI GPT-3.5 for fallback responses with conversation context.
+- General conversation handling: Leverages OpenAI GPT-3.5 for more complex or open-ended queries with conversation context.

-- Dockerized application: The project is dockerized for easy deployment.
+- Conversation memory: Stores chat history in an SQLite database to maintain context across turns.

+- Preprocessing pipeline: User inputs are cleaned, normalized, and optionally corrected using standard NLP techniques (tokenization, lemmatization, etc.) before matching or sending to GPT.

+- Dockerized: Fully containerized setup for easy deployment on any platform.

 ## Tech Stack:
  - Backend: FastAPI, OpenAI API